JeffOnABike/crab-project/README.md

 ![image](images/Best_model_info.png)

 This is the model fit that we have predicting for the 2015 season, which is yet to open (it traditionally opens November, but had been delayed because of a public health risk related to a harmful algal bloom.)
-That being said, it is predicting an uptick from last year's low-landing season in the Eureka area, and overall an above-average year with a point forecast of 9.38 Mlbs.
+That being said, it is predicting an uptick from last year's low-landing (3.51 Mlbs.) season in the Eureka area, and overall an above-average year with a point forecast of 9.04 Mlbs.
 The standard error on the forecast is 3.73 Mlbs.

 ##Conclusions